 If you decided to offer additional benchmarking services, like training, individual analysis, roundtable discussions, webinars about results, then implement these and offer them to the participants.

-And finalize your communication.
+And finalise your communication.
 Communicate about the results with press releases, summaries and possible downloads on the website (public or private membership area).

 The last step is evaluation of the total benchmark project.
 Sit together with you team to discuss what went well and what went wrong.
 Be honest, since evaluation is to learn and improve.